mixxxdj/manual/source/chapters/user_interface.rst

    The crossfader section of the mixer

 The :term:`crossfader` determines the actual volume of each deck when moving the slider from left to right.
+Simply put, the crossfader aids the user to regulate the volume and the intensity of the sound output from both deck.
+Crossfading is a sound output effect that allows the user play more than one song at a time on different deck.
+It is a very useful function when making music mix.
+The user can slowly fadeout a song with the crossfader and allow the new song come up.
 If both decks are playing and the crossfader is in its default center position, then you will hear both decks.
 Right-clicking on the crossfader will reset the slider to its default position.

 You can reverse the configuration of the crossfader, so that the right deck is